 New York City’s art-centric Chelsea offers plenty to see and do, including the neighborhood’s top hotels.
-Boasting themes from fashion to maritime history and features like destination rooftop bars and a glass-floored pool, the best hotels in Chelsea are attractions in themselves.
+Boasting themes from fashion to maritime history and features like destination rooftop bars and a glass-bottom pool, the best hotels in Chelsea are attractions in themselves.

 Encompassing the Flower District and Fashion District, and sitting on the border of the ultra-hip Meatpacking District, gallery-filled Chelsea is one of Manhattan’s cultural hubs.
 Its western edge has sweeping views of the Hudson River and beyond, and the neighborhood is brimming with equally impressive hotels.
 Here are Culture Trip’s picks of the best.

 With its stylish porthole windows and dark wood decor – not to mention its trendy on-site restaurant, TAO Downtown – The Maritime Hotel epitomizes this fashionable neighborhood.
 Housed in the former home of the National Maritime Union, the hotel plays up its nautical history with beautiful Hudson River views and appropriately themed furnishings.

 Dream Downtown is true to its name.
 As striking inside as it is out, its ship theme makes it feel distinctly otherworldly.
 Surreal porthole-style windows are found throughout, from the rooms (providing cylindrical views of the Manhattan skyline) to the floor of the pool, which creatively doubles as the ceiling of the lobby bar.
 You can also sip a cocktail at Dream Beach, a seasonal poolside bar complete with soft white sand; dine on fancy dim sum at Philippe Downtown; grab a coffee from Natura Café, which has cold brew on tap; or head down to a subterranean Brit-themed bar for a beer.